Your shopping cart is empty!

-Telescopic sliding gates split the gate into overlapping sections that slide closed alongside the other sections.
-If the gate is split into two sections, it needs slightly more than half the space of the equivalent single slider.
-If it’s split into three sections, it will need just over a third the space of the equivalent single slider.
+Telescopic sliding gates split the driveway gate into overlapping sections that slide alongside the other sections as they open and close.
+If the electric gate is split into two sections, it needs slightly more than half the space of the equivalent single sliding gate.
+If it’s split into three sections, it will need just over a third the space of the equivalent single sliding gate.

-Bi-parting sliders are two gates that simply open in the middle and each leaf slides to one side.
+Bi-parting sliding gates are two gates that simply open in the middle and each leaf slides to one side.

-While space is needed both sides of the gate to accommodate each leaf, only just over half the space required for a single sliding gate leaf is required on each side.
+While space is needed both sides of the electric gate to accommodate each leaf, only just over half the space required for a single sliding gate leaf is required on each side of the driveway entrance.

-In all the above cases, the cost of the gates, hinges, tracks and installation will be higher than the equivalent pair of swing gates or single sliding gate with standard installation.
-However, if space is at a premium, and automated gates are highly desired, there are options for those willing to pay the extra cost for the added complexity.
+In all the above cases, the cost of the driveway gates, hinges, tracks and installation will be higher than the equivalent pair of swing gates or single sliding gate with standard gate automation system.
+However, if space is at a premium, and automated gates are highly desired, there are gate automation options for those willing to pay the extra cost for the added complexity.

 If your driveway slopes upwards as you enter the property, swing gates will ground themselves as they open inwards onto the rising drive.
 You could have outward opening swing gates.
 But there has to be enough room on your property for them to open outwards without obstructing public pavements or the road.

-The options here include special hinges that tilt the gate upwards as they open.
-Gates can be mounted higher than usual on their posts so that they don’t hit the driveway as they open.
+The options here include special hinges that tilt the electric gate upwards as they open.
+Alternatively, driveway gates can be mounted higher than usual on their posts so that they don’t hit the driveway as they open.
 But this leaves a large gap under your gates which never looks right.
-It also doesn’t stop anyone crawling under the gates to get onto your property.
+It also doesn’t stop anyone crawling under the electric gates to get onto your property.

 You could have a sliding gate instead, but it’s also a bad idea to use sliding gates if your driveway slopes across its entrance.
 This means that the load on the gate motors changes as the gate slides downhill or uphill.